gasparez15/logicaldoc-ee/README.md

 # LogicalDOC Enterprise Edition
-Official Docker image for LogicalDOC Enterprise.
+Unofficial Docker image for LogicalDOC Enterprise.
 Note: This image requires to be connected to an external database

 ## What is LogicalDOC ?